debugpin/burritOS/README.md

-# CuppaOS
+# burritOS

-A Hobby Operating System
+A Hobby-based OS meant for learning about OS internals.

-This project is a learning exercise with the following motivations and characteristics:
+## Motivation

 - Learn more about the ARM Cortex microprocessor architectures
 - Gain a deeper understanding of Operating System design for mobile phones
-	- Write a minimal Unix-inspired operating system in C++, directed towards mobile devices using ARM chips
+- Write a minimal Unix-inspired operating system, directed towards mobile devices using ARM chips

-Considerations in the design of this Operating System:
+## Design considerations

-	- Keep things simple
+- Keep it simple stupid
-	- What parts of the Unix system are necessary to support a mobile device OS?
+- What parts of the Unix system are necessary to support an ARM-based mobile device?
-	- Lightweight.
+- Light-weight.
 Minimise dependencies on libraries